surlykke/Go-Generics-with-constraints/README.md

 It is not possible to cast to constraints, declare variables to instantiate constraints or to use reflection to query about constraints.

-This concludes our description of constraints.
-Now we'll turn back to generics.

 ## More on generics

+What's written above concludes my description of constraints.
+Now I'll turn back to generics.

 ### Type methods